t20071/Disintermediation_com_bank/Readme.md

 # MODEL_Counterfactual_deposit.m - Documentation

 ## Overview
-This MATLAB script simulates a complex economic model focused on **counterfactual scenarios for a deposit-like Central Bank Digital Currency (CBDC)**.
+This MATLAB script simulates a complex economic model focused on **counterfactual scenarios for a deposit/cash-like Central Bank Digital Currency (CBDC)**.
 It models interactions between non-bank agents, commercial banks, and a central bank in a dynamic monetary system with deposits, cash, and CBDC.

 ---

 ## Purpose
-The model simulates how monetary systems evolve when CBDC is introduced as a deposit-like instrument.
+The model simulates how monetary systems evolve when CBDC is introduced as a deposit/cash-like instrument.
 It:
 - Tracks agent behavior in choosing between deposits, cash, and CBDC
 - Simulates bank deposit rate competition through a "trading system" (TS) learning mechanism
 - Analyzes counterfactual scenarios at specified break points with different policy parameters